lzh-mb-mod/RTSCamera/README.md

   - The target enemy formation that your selected troops are charging to will be hightlighted with red outline when you open command panel.

   - AI formation will also have the ability to charge to a specific formation.
-Your formation targeted by the enemy formation will be highlighted with purple outline when you open command panel.
+Your formation targeted by the enemy formation will be highlighted with dark blue outline when you open command panel.

   - You can press `L` and uncheck `Enable Attack Specific Formation` to disable this feature.